gibr098/NFVI-Simulator/README.md

 # NFVI Simulator
+### Parameters for running a NFVI with a Point of Presence can be set in the NFVI.config file
-### Running App.java with 2 arguments i j it will create an NFVI with :
+### The app will build an NFVI with the desidered configuration
-### - i PoPs each one owning a DataCenter-i
-### - Each Data Center-i contains j COTServers-ij

 ### Working on:
 1. Multiplicity constraints